image

 There seems to be a strange idea in much of education that in order to learn you really have to suffer!!!
 We don't believe in that here at Rittners.
 Our philosophy is that if you are given a pleasant and enjoyable environment, you will learn and also have a great time!

-Our courses tend to be quite rigorous.
+Our courses do tend to cover a lot of information.
 We hold our students to a high standard.
 But our students also find that our programs are lots and lots of fun.

 As we have mentioned before, our program has been planned by professional educators......You will learn from a staff that includes a Doctorate in Education.
 That does make a difference.
 Well thought out lessons presented by folks who know what they are doing can translate into much easier and more pleasant learning.